phaethonp/phaethonp.github.io/readme.md

 ### Introduction
-We are introducing a non-governmental public digital infrastructure with the aim of reinforcing Greece's civil society, production, and labor markets.
-Central to this initiative is the development of foundational language models tailored for the Greek language, a project spearheaded by an open-source developer community.
-These models will be constructed using cutting-edge open-source frameworks, drawing solely from publicly accessible dataset. <br><br>
+We are introducing a non-governmental public digital infrastructure initiative with the aim of reinforcing Greece's civil society, production, and labor markets.
+Central to this initiative is the development of AI Foundation Language Models tailored for the Greek language, a project spearheaded by an open-source developer community.
+These models will be constructed using cutting-edge open-source frameworks, drawing solely from publicly accessible datasets. <br><br>

 In today's landscape, where AI-driven technologies are pervasive – from automation tools to voice assistants – speakers of underserved languages risk being overlooked.
 This oversight can place societies like Greece at a disadvantage, potentially limiting access to vital information, exacerbating educational disparities, and stifling economic and productivity growth..<br><br>